 Let $S{norm}^a$ be composed by $n \geq 2$ words.
 Starting from the first word, we search in the list of normalized tax data company names the subset of names that contains that word.
 If the subset is empty, no matching occurs and the matching for A ends.
 If the subset is a singleton, A is paired with the unique element of the set and the shortlisting step ends for A. If the subset has more than one element, we proceed with the second word in $S{norm}^a$ and consider only the candidate matches that also contain the second word.
 If the set still contains more than one element, we proceed with the third word and so on, until all the n words are used or we obtain either a singleton or an empty set.
-If this iteration leads to a singleton, A is paired with the smallest non-empty subset from the previous iterations.
+If this iteration leads to a singleton, A is paired with the unique element of the set.
+If it leads to an empty set, then A is paired with the smallest non-empty subset from the previous iterations.
 In short, this step selects a shortlist of candidate matches that share, after normalization, the highest number of initial words with A. If the state option is enabled, only firms that match exactly the $State^a$ are considered for shortlisting.